It's easy to be dismissive—even cynical—when a company talks about its "mission," its "beliefs," or its "core values."

 - IMPACT | Audience?
 Internal or external?
 If budget’s low, is it a good marketing investment?

-And at the center of all this is our mission: "We make complex things understandable and engaging."
+And at the center of all this is our mission: "We make complex ideas understandable and engaging."

 Our mission gets at both what's useful and what's delightful about what we do.
 You can't simplify something that's inherently and necessarily complex.
 When you do, it becomes something else.
 A truck become a wheelbarrow.
 A motorcycle becomes a bike.
 It changes.
 Our job is to use pictures and words to make those things easier to understand—to uncomplicate the stories around products, processes, and ideas—not to make those things less complex.